LuthienResearch/luthien_control/README.md

     **Note:** Ensure Docker is running before executing the following command.
     ```bash
-    docker-compose up -d
+    docker compose up -d   # Note: Use 'docker-compose' if using older Docker versions
     ```
-    This will start a PostgreSQL container named `luthien-db-1` in the background.
+    This will start a PostgreSQL container named `luthien-control-db-1` in the background.

+    **Using a Different Container/Port:**
+    If you need to run multiple instances or avoid conflicts with existing containers:
+    ```bash
+    # Create a custom docker-compose file
+    cp docker-compose.yml docker-compose.custom.yml

+    # Edit docker-compose.custom.yml as needed

+    # Start your custom container
+    docker compose -f docker-compose.custom.yml up -d

+    # Don't forget to update your .env file
+    ```

+    **Apply Database Migrations:**
+    After setting up the database container, apply the migrations to create the required schema:
+    ```bash
+    # Apply all migrations
+    poetry run alembic upgrade head
+    ```

 4.  **Configuration:**
     Configuration is managed via environment variables, loaded using `python-dotenv` from a `.env` file in the project root during development.